Deafness in Italy: Associated Italian Families for the Defense of the Rights of Deaf and Hard of Hearing Individuals (FIADDA)

 The association was started on May 6, 1991, and changed names over the years.
 The parents in this association focus on oralism for their deaf children as one of their fundamental values.
 They highly encourage integration through oralism because "a verbal language is much more useful and functional for the deaf person".
-They believe that sign language is not an official language and because of its variety in nature should be a second choice as compared to oralism.
-They also provide support for families with hard of hearing individuals.
-They do so by creating seminars and courses for schools focused on how to teach for rehabilitation oralism.
+They believe that sign language is not an official language and, because of its variety in nature, should be a second choice as compared to oralism.
+They also provide support for families with hard-of-hearing individuals.
+They do so by creating seminars and courses for schools focused on how to teach rehabilitation oralism.
 The organization focuses on accessibility for deaf individuals in terms of having oralism resources and subtitles in media.

 CODA (Children of Deaf Adults) Social Promotion Association

-This social promotion association was started in 2014 from wanting to "give recognition to hearing children of deaf parents" in Italy.
+This social promotion association was started in 2014 with the goal of "giving recognition to hearing children of deaf parents" in Italy.
 The international CODA organization was started in 1983 by Millie Brother, a graduate of Gallaudet University and also a hearing CODA, in America.
 The idea was to create a space where children could meet others with similar experiences between translating LIS and speaking.
-Non-Codas are also welcome to join as supporting members but cannot be a voting member.
+Non-Codas are also welcome to join as supporting members but cannot be voting members.

-The organization is involved in various activities such as gatherings where they share experiences and management of relationships between deaf parents and children.
-They promote sign language through courses and activities along with research in collaboration with other associations and universities regarding relation dynamics of children of deaf adults.
-Over the summer they provide camp for deaf and hard of hearing CODA "to promote integration and inclusion" as well as scholarships for higher education.
-Overall the CODA association aims to share and explore their "bilingual-bicultural heritage".
+The organization is involved in various activities, such as gatherings where they share experiences and the management of relationships between deaf parents and children.
+They promote sign language through courses and activities, along with research in collaboration with other associations and universities regarding the relationship dynamics of children of deaf adults.
+Over the summer, they provide camps for deaf and hard-of-hearing CODA "to promote integration and inclusion" as well as scholarships for higher education.
+Overall, the CODA association aims to share and explore their "bilingual-bicultural heritage".

 GPODHH (Global Coalition of Parents of Children who are Deaf or Hard of Hearing)

-This coalition of parent groups from around the world was formed in 2008 in Como, Italy at the NHS 2008: Beyond Newborn Hearing Screening Conference by a small group of parents from the United States, Australia and Italy.
-They aim to improve the system and practices to encourage informed choice and the empowerment of families for deaf or hard of hearing children.
-There are several member organizations one of them being Dai Genitori ai Genitori in Italy.
+The Global Coalition of Parents of Children who are Deaf or Hard of Hearing was formed in 2008 in Como, Italy, at the NHS 2008: Beyond Newborn Hearing Screening Conference by a small group of parents from the United States, Australia, and Italy.
+They aim to improve the system and practices to encourage informed choice and the empowerment of families with deaf or hard-of-hearing children.
+There are several member organizations, one of them being Dai Genitori ai Genitori in Italy.
 The association in Italy is mainly a blog page that was last updated in 2015.
-Other member organisations have websites that provide information to families whose children are deaf or hard of hearing in their respective countries.
-GPODHH provides the perspective of parents of children who are deaf or hard of hearing at a number of international forums including the World Hearing Forum, CIICA and are members of the Advisory Committee reviewing and updating the "Best Practices in Family-Centred Early Intervention for Children who are Deaf or Hard of Hearing: An International Consensus Statement".
+Other member organizations have websites that provide information to families whose children are deaf or hard of hearing in their respective countries.
+GPODHH provides the perspective of parents of children who are deaf or hard of hearing at a number of international forums, including the World Hearing Forum and CIICA, and is a member of the Advisory Committee reviewing and updating "Best Practices in Family-Centred Early Intervention for Children who are Deaf or Hard of Hearing: An International Consensus Statement".